hiiamboris/red-wiki/[Proposal]-Adding-JavaScript-compiler-target.md

 # Questions
 * Is it possible to include a wider variety of JS frameworks and libraries?
-* If JS has integration, will XSLT, XML and CSS have intergration too?
+* If JS has integration, will XSLT, XML and CSS have integration too?